Understanding sets of decreasing intervals

 At this point we recall that we did the above analysis under the assumption that we could ignore the contradiction that the endpoints of the intervals of A are defined as being rational, while the definition also results in the conclusion that endpoints of any complete interval of A cannot be rational.

 This is a contradiction that demonstrates that there can be no set A that satisfies the above definition of a set A, regardless of whether the definition is in terms of open or closed intervals.
-Furthermore, it cannot be an empty set, since the interval for the first n in the enumeration is in the set, and the other intervals are defined as being added to that set, and points are never removed.
+Furthermore, it cannot be an ‘empty set’, (Footnote: For more on the ‘empty set’, see the page: The ‘Empty Set’.) since the interval for the first n in the enumeration is in the set, and the other intervals are defined as being added to that set, and points are never removed.